xemonix0/Cherry-Doom/docs/nughud.md

 The following fonts are available:

 ```
-Tall Numbers, used for the Health, Armor and current-weapon Ammo counts:
+Tall Numbers, used for the Health, Armor, current-weapon Ammo and Frags counts:

   NHTNUM# -- Number, where # is a number between 0 and 9 (inclusive)
   NHTMINUS - Minus sign